Love Is Never Silent: Critical response

 Howard Rosenberg of the Los Angeles Times wrote that the film "is exceptional and very special, a near flawless execution of a wise, tender and acutely soulful story" and called it "a lovely, achingly real, intense and sometimes angry small film that blows away musty definitions and explodes stereotypes."
-Rosenberg also highlighted Sargent's direction and the performances of Winningham, Frelich, and Waterstreet.
+Rosenberg also highlighted Joseph Sargent's direction and the performances of Mare Winningham, Phyllis Frelich and Ed Waterstreet.
 Patricia Brennan of The Washington Post stated that the film "fulfills its visual task" and "is beautifully filmed."
 Brennan also praised the performances of the cast, noting "Frelich and Waterstreet do splendid jobs" and Winningham's performance "may touch your heart."
 John Corry of The New York Times described it as "an extremely good-looking production" and concluded his review by writing, "Love Is Never Silent is intelligent and sometimes moving, but it doesn't quite touch us the way it should."